Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_prompt_decorator.md

 Optional:

-- `llm_format` (String) LLM input and output format and schema to use. possible known values include one of ["anthropic", "bedrock", "cohere", "gemini", "huggingface", "openai"]; Default: "openai"
+- `llm_format` (String) LLM input and output format and schema to use. possible known values include one of ["anthropic", "bedrock", "cohere", "gemini", "huggingface", "openai"]
 - `max_request_body_size` (Number) max allowed body size allowed to be introspected.
 0 means unlimited, but the size of this body will still be limited by Nginx's client_max_body_size.
 Default: 1048576
 - `prompts` (Attributes) (see [below for nested schema](#nestedatt--config--prompts))